chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ```java
 String s = (String) myList.get(0);
 ```
 And since you couldn't guarantee that what was coming out really was a String (since you were allowed to put anything in the list), the cast could fail at runtime.

+As of Java 5, we can use generics.
+Generics aren't just for making type-safe collections, think of collections as the motivation for adding generics to the language.

+The biggest challenge for the Java engineers in adding generics to the language was how to deal with legacy code built without generics.
+So they had to find a way for Java classes with both type-safe (generic) and nontype-safe (nongeneric/pre–Java 5) collections to still work together.

+While you can integrate Java 5 and later generic code with legacy, nongeneric code, the consequences can be disastrous, and unfortunately, most of the disasters happen at runtime, not compile time.
+Fortunately, though, most compilers will generate warnings to tell you when you're using unsafe (meaning nongeneric) collections.

 **So generics takes care of both ends (the putting in and getting out) by enforcing the type of your collections.**
 Let's update the String list: